Frequently Asked Questions

 No. The Foundation does not solicit annual campaign gifts from its donors on behalf of any organization.

 Will personal and financial information I share be treated confidentially?

 Yes.
 The Foundation strictly guards the privacy of all donors and their sensitive personal and financial information.
 All communications, documents and discussions are held in the highest confidence.

 Who is responsible for investing my money?

 The Foundation's highly skilled Investment Committee - a group of professional money managers who oversee portfolios totaling more than $20 billion for investment management firms, brokerage houses, banks and corporations - is responsible for managing your money.
 The Investment Committee regularly reviews the financial markets and economic environment to decide upon the best asset mix.
 It also uses investment management firms whose proven expertise, within specific asset styles, offers an opportunity for outstanding performance in rising markets, while limiting losses in difficult ones.
-The Foundation offers donors several Investment Options for Donor Advised Funds, including Fidelity mutual funds, Vanguard Social Index Fund, Israel bonds, the Foundation's own Strategic Return Fund, and cash.
+The Foundation offers donors several Investment Options for Donor Advised Funds, including Fidelity mutual funds, Israel bonds, The Foundation's own Strategic Return Fund, and cash.